linuxfrorg/linuxfr.org/Docker.md

 In case you need to apply new database migrations, you need a second terminal and run:

-`docker-compose run linuxfr.org bin/rails db:seed`
+`docker-compose run linuxfr.org bin/rails db:migrate`

 If you had issue and want to reset all data in your database system,
 use: